VetoProjects/AudioPython/README.md

 Examples
 --------

+I included a examples directory where some of the most basic features are shown.
+You can tweak them and experiment with them, they should be a little introduction.

-Coming soon.
-In the meantime, you might have a look at [wavebenders test files](https://github.com/zacharydenton/wavebender), they should be largely compatible.
+You might also have a look at [wavebenders test files](https://github.com/zacharydenton/wavebender), they should be compatible.

 Contribute
 ----------